BEdo92/FormBotWPF/README.md

 I wanted to practice at the same time, that's why I've created a robust WPF app for it.

 It is not yet ready, smaller bug fixes, improvements and refactorings are still needed.
+Sorry for the Hungarian form, localization is also still in progress.